stakita/payments/README.md

 ## Assumptions:

-* Representation of dollar values

-  * With 4 decimal places precision on amounts, this implies 10k distinct steps per dollar - minimum resolvable amount is 0.0001 dollars

-  * Assuming normal real world amounts - expect transactions to be less \$1 billion (\$1e9) - may need to revisit this assumption if inflation continues at current trends

-  * This means we need to resolve steps: `1e9 * 1e4 = 1e13` - this can be represented in `ceil(log2(1e13)) = 44 bits`

-  * This is less the mantissa for a 64-bit floating point number (55 bits) so we should be able to represent this range accurately in that representation

-  * If requirements dictate a larger maximum transaction amount, switching to a fixed point representation (e.g `u64` for dollar amount + `u16` for decimal amount) would allow for accuracy over a wider range

-  * This could be an issue for the stored amounts fields on accounts, which could also be updated to be fixed point representation

-  * Will be using `f64` for amount representations for this project for both transactions and account values

 * Deposit and Withdrawal transactions will always have a positive value in the `amount` field - deposit of a negative amount would just be a withdrawal

 * Dispute resolution operations (dispute, resolve, chargeback) can only occur on deposit or withdrawal operations